mediaatelier/GrandTotal-Plugins/README.md

 Javascript based plugins to extend GrandTotal
 ### How it works
 Download one of the samples and create your own plugin by customizing the plist and the js file.
-Install the plugin by double clicking it in the Finder.
+Plugins can be installed by double clicking them and are located in ~/Library/Application Support/com.mediaatelier.GrandTotal3/Plugins/
+Once installed, you can edit the JavaScript file in place.
+Changes ob the .plist file require a restart of GrandTotal.